MennovH/HomeAssistant/CloudflareDDNS/DOCS.md

 <br></br>
 ![example YAML configuration][screenshot2]

-## Examle CloudflareDDNS logging output
+## Example CloudflareDDNS logging output
 The following image shows an example output of the add-on, which can be found in the logbook.
 In this scenario, the A record of (sub)domain-3 pointed to a wrong IP address.
 The add-on found that this record was incorrect, and updated it accordingly.
 This change is instantly visible in the Cloudflare dashboard.
 <br></br>
 ![example logging output][screenshot3]